alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

-**Note:** If you have had a health alert for the logs-elasticsearch cluster you may need to change where Logstash writes to to ensure we can keep getting getting syslog entries.
+**Note:** If you have had a health alert for the logs-elasticsearch cluster you may need to change where Logstash writes to to ensure we can keep getting getting Syslog entries.

 ### How to fix unassigned nodes in indices?